| Title: | Interface to 'LMDB' |

 If |

-package is a wrapper around lmdb
+The thor package is a wrapper around lmdb and so

 below I have provided pointers to relevant options in lmdb